migauth/schmovies/planning/planning.md

   - Authenticated users should be able to rate movies.
   - Ratings should be stored and displayed alongside movie details.

-8. Movie Quiz (For Visitors)
-  - Implement a separate movie quiz for visitors who want a recommendation without signing up.
-  - This quiz should function similarly to the one for authenticated users.

 ## Inspiration

 Movie App inspo: https://www.movierankings.net/